Lt.-Col. Ronald Henry Antrobus1

 Lt.-Col. Ronald Henry Antrobus was born on 8 November 1891.1 He was the son of John Coutts Antrobus and Mary Egidia Lindsay.1 He married Muriel Kathleen Gosling, daughter of Richard Henry Gosling and Kathleen Maria Swinnerton Dyer, on 24 November 1921.1 He died in 1980.1

-He was educated at Charterhouse School, Godalming, Surrey, England.1 He gained the rank of Lieutenant-Colonel in the service of the Royal Artillery.1 He fought in the First World War, where he was mentioned in despatches three times.1 He was decorated with the award of the Military Cross (M.C.).1 He held the office of Justice of the Peace (J.P.) for Cheshire in 1948.1 He held the office of Deputy Lieutenant (D.L.) of Cheshire in 1952.1 He held the office of High Sheriff of Cheshire in 1960.1
+He was educated at Charterhouse School, Godalming, Surrey, EnglandG.1 He gained the rank of Lieutenant-Colonel in the Royal Artillery.1 He fought in the First World War, where he was mentioned in despatches three times.1 He was awarded the Military Cross (M.C.)1 He held the office of Justice of the Peace (J.P.) for Cheshire in 1948.1 He held the office of Deputy Lieutenant (D.L.) of Cheshire in 1952.1 He held the office of High Sheriff of Cheshire in 1960.1

 Child of Lt.-Col. Ronald Henry Antrobus and Muriel Kathleen Gosling